Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-1.1/build-2.typ

   )
 )

-[We are exicitng to introduce our modular mehanism as we hadn't seen anyone done this in Maryland.
-We learn that we barely use our kicker during matches and can be replace with a hang mechanism.
+[We are excited to introduce our modular mechanism as we have not seen anyone do this in Maryland.
+We learnt that we barely use our kicker during matches and can be replaced with a hang mechanism.
 Instead of trying to add a hang mechanism along our kicker, we can replace our kicker all together.
 This helps reduce the weight of our mechanism.
 ]

 == Delegation